System Of A Down's John Dolmayan: "Donald Trump is the greatest friend to minorities"

 This comes after Nirvana’s Krist Novoselic offered clarification over his praise of Donald Trump earlier this week.
 “Wow!!!
 I know many of you can’t stand him, however, Trump knocked it out of the park with this speech,” Novoselic wrote of Trump’s conference.

-Following an influx of criticism, the musician told his followers that he does not support “fascism” nor “an authoritarian state” in a subsequent post.
+Following an influx of criticism, the musician made it clear in a subsequent post that he does not support “fascism” nor “an authoritarian state”.

 Meanwhile, Donald Trump has also been condemned over his recent comments by US Democrats including California Senator Kamala Harris and New York Governor Andrew Cuomo.
 The former described Trump as “the words of a dictator”.